Zinedine Zidane: As a player

 Many football legends have acclaimed Zidane's skills and importance in the history of the sport, such as Brazil coach Carlos Alberto Parreira, who called Zidane "a monster" for his performance and abilities.
 German coach Franz Beckenbauer stated, "Zidane is one of the greatest players in history, a truly magnificent player."
 Italy manager Marcello Lippi, who also coached Zidane, opined, "I think Zidane is the greatest talent we've known in football these last twenty years."
 Former England manager Kevin Keegan said, "You look at Zidane and think 'I've never seen a player quite like that.'
 What sets Zidane apart is the way he manipulates a football, buying himself space that isn't there.
 Add his vision and it makes him very special."
 At the 1998 World Cup, Italian manager Cesare Maldini said, "I would give up five players to have Zidane in my squad."

 In terms of ball retention he was probably the greatest player of all time, blessed with such grace and supernatural awareness that he could play a game of real-life Pac-Man and never be caught.

 — Rob Smyth of The Guardian on Zidane's ball control.

 Zidane's France home jersey from the 2006 World Cup.
 An elite playmaker, he wore number 10 for much of his international career.

 Among his playing peers, Swedish striker Zlatan Ibrahimović commented, "Zidane was from another planet.
 When Zidane stepped onto the pitch, the ten other guys just got suddenly better.
 It is that simple."
-David Beckham has described Zidane as "the greatest of all time", Barcelona star Xavi has stated in a 2010 interview that Zidane was "best player in the '90s and early 2000s", while Brazilian defender and former Real Madrid teammate Roberto Carlos has said of Zidane, "He is the best player I've seen.
+David Beckham has described Zidane as "the greatest of all time", Barcelona star Xavi has stated in a 2010 interview that Zidane was the "best player in the '90s and early 2000s", while Brazilian defender and former Real Madrid teammate Roberto Carlos has said of Zidane, "He is the best player I've seen.
 Supporters arrived earlier at the Bernabéu just to see him warm-up."
 Brazilian playmaker Ronaldinho stated, "Zidane is one of the best footballers of all time, one of my idols.
 He had such elegance and grace, a wonderful touch and superb vision."
-Belgian playmaker Eden Hazard regards Zidane as "the best ever", and growing up he learned from his idol by "watching him on television and online for hours."
+Belgian playmaker Eden Hazard regards Zidane as "the best ever", and growing up he learned from his idol by "watching him on television and online for hours".